 In the Latvian Academy of Arts there is no proper gallery, but there are three options for making exhibitions.
 Most of the academy's exhibitions take place in the hall of the central building.
-Another option is in the new building, but neither of these options are open for student exhibitions (student works are infrequently shown, but they are always organised by teachers or other staff members who aren't open to the students' own ideas).
-Finally there's a third option: a sad corner in the hallway on the academy's second floor.
+Another option is in the new building, but both of these options aren't open for student exhibitions (student works are infrequently showed, but they are always organised by teachers or other staff members who aren't open for students' own ideas).
+Finally there's a third option: a sad corner in the hallway at the academy's second floor.

-My last exhibition at Kim?
-Contemporary Art Centre originally started as a study project dealing with the problem of where to show my works.
-At Kim?
-I exhibited a book documenting the small artworks which I had hidden in different places all around the city.
-I left, or exhibited, my works in spaces which were lost in time - mostly untouched Soviet interiors, museums and trashy cafés from the nineties.
+My last exhibition at kim?
+Contemporary Art Centre originally started as a study project dealing with problem of where to show my works.

+At kim?
+I exhibited a book

+documenting the small artworks which I had hidden in different places all around the city.
+I leaved/exhibited my works in spaces which were lost in time - mostly untouched Soviet interiors, museums and nineties trashy cafes.
 These were spaces where my works could blend in and continue their existence for as long as possible.
-The actual artworks were mostly inspired by nostalgic memories.
-These somewhat illegible memories were animated in the catalogue with the help of the written word.
+Actual artworks were mostly inspired by nostalgic memories.
+These somewhat illegible memories where animated in the catalogue with the help of written word.